QuHarmonics/The-Nexus-Harmonic-Reality/README.md

 ---

 ## Documentation
 See examples.
 All those were genreated with Mark1 and Samson v2 in less than a day.
 Solutions were reflected into existance in seconds.
+Including a reflected Cold Fusion Container
 ---

 ## Contributing